Monopoly (game): International currencies

 Pre-Euro German editions of the game started with 30,000 "Spielmark" in eight denominations (abbreviated as "M."), and later used seven denominations of the Deutsche Mark ("DM.").
 In the classic Italian game, each player received L. 350,000 ($3500) in a two-player game, but L. 50,000 ($500) less for each player more than two.
 Only in a six-player game does a player receive the equivalent of $1,500.
 The classic Italian games were played with only four denominations of currency.
-Both Spanish editions (the Barcelona and Madrid editions) started the game with 150,000 in play money, with a breakdown identical to that of the American version.
+Both Spanish editions (the Barcelona and Madrid editions) started the game with Pts 150,000 in play money, with a breakdown identical to that of the American version.

 Extra currency

 According to the Parker Brothers rules, Monopoly money is theoretically unlimited; if the bank runs out of money it may issue as much as needed "by merely writing on any ordinary paper".

 However, Hasbro's published Monopoly rules make no mention of this.
 Additional paper money can be bought at certain locations, notably game and hobby stores, or downloaded from various websites and printed and cut by hand.
 One such site has created a $1,000 bill; while a $1,000 bill can be found in Monopoly: The Mega Edition and Monopoly: The Card Game, both published by Winning Moves Games, this note is not a standard denomination for classic versions of Monopoly.